Chetan-Gokhale007/loan-data/README.md

 The notebook performs the following tasks:

 Imports the loan dataset from a CSV file.
-Checks for missing values and replaces them with a temporary fill value.
+Check for missing values and replace them with a temporary fill value.
 Splits the dataset into numeric and string columns.
 Reimports the dataset, separating numeric and string columns.
 Performs data manipulation on the string columns, including: